marananni/2022ws_do_mn/presentation.md

 "A GROUP OF PEOPLE WHO WORK TOGETHER IN AN ORGANIZED WAY FOR A SHARED PURPOSE." - [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/organization)

-An organization is a collaborative system existing for a specific period of time.
-With the help of personal or material task bearers, such as people or machineries, tasks are carried out on behalf of the organization in fulfillment of the organization's goals.
+* An organization is a collaborative system existing for a specific period of time
+* tasks are carried out on behalf of the organization in fulfillment of the organization's goals

 ---

+### Definition of Organizational Culture

+Organizational culture is defined as a system of __shared__ __values__ and __norms__ among members that differentiates the organization from other organizations.

+* ideally shared by every member of the organization
+* based on interactions
+* makes the company unique
+* shaped by interpretations of the individual